If you’re new to gardening, you may not know of wetting agents (a.k.a.: spreader stickers or surfactants).

 Wetting agents or surfactants lower or reduce the surface tension between two liquids.
-It also lowers the tension between a solid and a liquid matter.
+It also lowers the tension between solid and liquid matter.

 They act as emulsifiers, dispersants, detergents, and water infiltration agents.

-In short, soil wetting agents or surface-active agents (surfactants) help get the most benefit from the lawn and garden products you spend your hard-earned dollars on.
+In short, soil-wetting agents or surface-active agents (surfactants) help you get the most benefit from the lawn and garden products you spend your hard-earned dollars on.

 Wetting agents or surfactants make water wetter by helping break the surface tension!